jvjohnx/angular-rxjs-ps-course/MOREINFO.md

 # Links to More Information

+RxJS with its observables and operators, continues to play an important role in today's Angular.
+Even with the rise of Signals and the Resource API, RxJS remains essential for handling asynchronous data streams and building reactive, event-driven applications.

 Here are clickable links to more information about RxJS in Angular.

 ## General
-["Angular: RxJS for Reactive Programming"]() - The Pluralsight course that details how best to use RxJS in today's Angular applications and walks through the RxJS code in this repository.
+["Angular: RxJS for Reactive Programming"]() - This Pluralsight course details how best to use RxJS in today's Angular applications and walks through the RxJS code in this repository.

-[]() - This Pluralsight course that covers many more RxJS concepts, operators, and techniques.
+["RxJS and Angular Signals Fundamentals"](https://www.pluralsight.com/library/courses/rxjs-angular-signals-fundamentals) - This Pluralsight course covers many more RxJS concepts, operators, and techniques.
+And demonstrates how to use HttpClient with signals.

+["Angular: Signals"](https://www.pluralsight.com/library/courses/angular-signals) - This Pluralsight course introduces signals and is a great precursor to the "Angular: RxJS for Reactive Programming" course.

 [Introduction to Git and GitHub](https://youtu.be/pICJdbC7j0Q) - If you are new to GitHub and want info on how to download these project files or use Git and GitHub for your projects.

 ## Module 1: Reactive Programming with RxJS and Signals
-["Angular: Signals"](https://www.pluralsight.com/library/courses/angular-signals) - The Pluralsight course that introduces signals and is a great precursor to this course.

 [RxJS documentation](https://rxjs-dev.firebaseapp.com/) - Official RxJS documentation.